lucasDomaradzki/ecore/README.md

 ### Solution

-The goal of this application is to consume the existing service/api that provides user and team information and be keep the role information for users.
+The goal of this application is to consume the existing service/api that provides user and team information and keep the role information for users.

 The application reaches for existing service to check if user/team is still available/active and updates database to keep track of changes and have valid membership information.